Home Reviews 10 Best Open-source Speech Recognition Tools for Linux

 8. OpenMindSpeech

-• It uses the Overflow environment in the voice recognition operation to make the complex applications flexible.
+• It uses the overflow environment in voice recognition operations to make complex applications flexible.

 • Open Mind Speech is mostly compatible with Linux and UNIX-based platforms.

-• Using the internet, it can collect speech data from e-citizens, who are the contributors of raw data.
+• Using the internet, speech data can be collected from e-citizens, who contribute to raw data.

 9. SpeechControl